 The stop rule is simple: once a free route becomes the bottleneck rather than the evaluation tool, move to a paid or resource-backed route.
 The practical cost of waiting, retrying, creating new accounts, and decoding vague credits often exceeds the cost of a clear plan.

 Do not pay for a plan just because it says Seedance 2.0.
 Pay when the plan matches your route.
 Creator UI plans are for interactive production.
 BytePlus resources are for developer control.
-Runway's paid third-party model access is for creative-suite workflow.
+Runway's paid third-party model access is for creative-suite workflow with its own plan and mode rules.
 Provider credits are for low-risk experiments unless the provider publishes a production-grade contract.

 If you only need to learn how to start creating videos, the next article to read is how to use Seedance 2.0.
 If you are evaluating developer access, compare official and provider routes in Seedance 2.0 API providers compared.
 If the real question is whether a free video API can support a product at all, see the best free AI video API options.